Lyrics without music are like a clam without a shell.

-That happens to be a song I really love — a song I’ve heard thousands of times over the years and never get tired of.
-Still, I think there’s no denying that those lyrics, like virtually all lyrics, don’t have nearly the same power without their beautiful music behind them.
+This happens to be a song I very deeply love — a song I’ve heard thousands and thousands of times over the years and a song I never get tired of hearing.
+Ever.
+Still, I think there’s no denying the lyrics alone, like virtually all lyrics alone, don’t contain nearly the same depth or power without their beautiful musical counterpart behind them.

-But … I recently (re)came across a set of lyrics, and my first thought was: those lyrics do hold up well without music:
+I recently (re)came across a set of lyrics, and my first thought was: these lyrics actually do hold up well without music:

 There walked a lonely man,